Re Canavan: Subsequent developments

 According to some legal opinions, more than 100 Turnbull government decisions are vulnerable to legal challenge as a result of Joyce and Nash being ineligible to be in Parliament, and consequently to be Ministers, with lawyers concluding there is a high likelihood that the work the pair had done over the previous year could end up before the courts, because of section 64 of the constitution, which requires Ministers to be members of Parliament.
 The court could decide, however, that the decisions are valid because they were made by a person who was "clothed with the authority of an office".

 The disqualified senators and members had collected over $9 million in base salary, ministerial bonuses and other allowances over the period that they were ineligible to sit, in addition to superannuation payments, other entitlements and staff payments.
-The government could demand repayment of such amounts or it can waive repayment.
+The government could demand repayment of such amounts or it could waive repayment.
 The Commonwealth undertook to pay the legal costs of the all the parties and of Tony Windsor (intervening in the Joyce case).
 The High Court's decision immediately disqualified Joyce, Nash and Roberts from Parliament.
 Ludlam and Waters had already resigned.
 Xenophon, who was found eligible had, whilst the case was before the High Court, resigned from the Senate to run for the South Australian Parliament.
 Two of the ousted MPs – Joyce and Nash – were members of Cabinet, requiring a rearrangement of the Second Turnbull Ministry, which took place on the same day.
 Canavan, who had stepped down from Cabinet pending the court's decision, was returned to Cabinet.